dabarrett/rqmtReviewer/README.md

 ## Installation
 The files in this repository are the primary files for the experiment.

-1. Clone or download the files to the directory of your choice
+1. Clone or download the files to the directory of your choice.
+Note, to download these file use the green button on this webpage.
+This will download a zip file with all the necessary files.
+Simply unzip the files to any location.
+You will run the analysis from this directory.
 2. Add the '.dbc' file I emailed to you to the same directory as the MARVS.exe file
 3. Open revMain.exe, and start your review.